intel/IntelSEAPI/README.txt

 -= Welcome to Intel® Single Event API (Intel® SEAPI)! =-

+Disclamer: this product does not maintain the release cycle.
+Build and use on your own risk.

 Before reading further please visit wiki to see examples of visualization. https://github.com/01org/IntelSEAPI/wiki

 Intel® SEAPI is the translator of itt_notify calls into several OS specific and third party tracing formats.